pyeventsourcing/esdbclient/README.md

 commit_position = client.get_commit_position()
 ```

-The sequence of commit positions is not gapless.
-It represents the position
-on disk, so there are usually differences between successive commits.

 This method is provided as a convenience when testing, and otherwise isn't
 very useful.
 In particular, when reading all events (see above) or subscribing
-to events (see below), the commit position would normally be read from the
+to all events with a catch-up subscription (see below), the commit position
-downstream database, so that you are reading from the last position that was
+would normally be read from the downstream database, so that you are reading
-successfully processed.
+from the last position that was successfully processed.

 This method takes an optional argument `timeout` which is a float that sets
 a deadline for the completion of the gRPC operation.